 When you paint a house and need to prime in advance, usually it is a two-part step.
 First, you use a thin-bodied white or tinted primer.
 Second, you use thicker-bodied latex paint—which delivers the true paint color and outer protection that you need.

 Paint and primer in one is a thicker paint that builds higher to give you a sturdier coat of paint.
 Since it is tinted just like conventional paint, there is no need to cover up the initial layer of white primer.

-Even without the time element, priming is universally disliked because its benefits are not immediately evident.
-Primer is not color.
-Painting the color coat is instant gratification; priming is drudge-work that eventually gets covered up.
-So why prime in this first place?
+Priming a surface before painting is often a tough sell for many homeowners because its benefits are not immediately evident.
+Primer is not color, nor is it even a protective coat.
+Painting the color coat is near-instant gratification, while priming is drudge-work that eventually gets covered up.

 You also need to prime when you are worried about wood-bleeding, gloss, grease, or other areas that make paint-adhesion difficult.